-- For Start Date, we cannot give DATE function here because we don’t know exactly what is the starting date from our data table So to automatically fetch the starting date from the table we need to use “FIRST DATE” function.
+- For Start Date, we cannot give the DATE function here because we don’t know exactly what is the starting date from our data table So to automatically fetch the starting date from the table, we need to use the “FIRST DATE” function.

-- Close two brackets and hit enter key we should get “Date Calendar” from the “Data Table” automatically.
+- Close two brackets and hit the enter key.
+We should get “Date Calendar” from the “Data Table” automatically.

 - This will ask you to name the column and name the column as “YEAR” and open the “YEAR” function to extract the year from the date.

-- Hit enter key and we should get “Year” from the date column.
+- Hit the enter key, and we should get “Year” from the date column.

 - Similarly, extract the “Month” number from the “Date” column.

-Often times we need month name, so for this by using Format function we will select the “Date” column and format it as the only month i.e. “MMMMM”.
+Often times we need month name, so for this by using the Format function, we will select the “Date” column and format it as the only month i.e. “MMMMM.”

 - Below is the formula we have applied to get only the “Month” name.